GyuyeongKim/NetClone-public/README.md

 `PROTOCOL_ID`: The ID of protocols to use.
 0 is the baseline (no cloning, NoCLONE), 1 is C-Clone (CLICLONE in the code), 2 is LAEDGE, 3 is NetClone.<br>
 `DIST`: The distribution of RPC workloads.
 For example, 0 is exponential (25us), 1 is bimodal (25us,250us), and etc. Check the details in the code (lines 205~208).<br>

+To evaluate LAEDGE, one node should be the coordinator.
+To run the coordinator, set `PROTOCOL_ID` to 99.
+Also note that the minimum required number for LAEDGE is 4 (1 client, 1 coordinator, 2 servers) <br>
+`LD_PRELOAD=libvma.so VMA_THREAD_MODE=2 ./server 1 99 0` <br>

 For our minimal working example, use the command as follows:<br>
 `LD_PRELOAD=libvma.so VMA_THREAD_MODE=2 ./server 1 3 0` <br>
 If done well, the output should be as follows.<br>